-- [C] Warrants expire 5 years from the effective date of a registration statement for an initial public offering should one occur. - [D] Warrants are exercisable after the conversion of the related convertible notes and will expire, if not exercised, at the earliest of a public liquidity event, the effective date of a registration statement for an initial public offering and 5 years from the issuance date.
+- [B] Warrant has the option of being converted into a variable number of shares based on the class of shares that the warrant is exercised at the discretion of the warrant holder.
+The Company notes the most likely conversion is to Common Stock and have calculated the number of shares as the quotient of the aggregate warrant coverage dollar amount value of \$1.9 million over the exercise price of \$6.53 per share as of March 31, 2023 and June 30, 2022.
+Warrant will also expire at the earliest of 10 years from the issuance date of March 5, 2021 or a consummation of an acquisition in which the sole consideration is cash or marketable securities. - [C] Warrants expire 5 years from the effective date of a registration statement for an initial public offering should one occur. - [D] Warrants are exercisable after the conversion of the related convertible notes and will expire, if not exercised, at the earliest of a public liquidity event, the effective date of a registration statement for an initial public offering and 5 years from the issuance date.
 Warrants are exercisable for a variable number of shares dependent on the fully diluted capitalization and are estimated at each reporting date.
 The warrants were converted into Common Stock on September 21, 2022 in conjunction with the Merger. - [E] Warrants were issued in October 2021 and are exercisable contingent on rollouts of the Company's products and services to the warrant holder.
-Number of shares represents the maximum number of shares to be issued to the warrant holder of 404,961, of which 265,376 and 321,943 remained contingent as of December 31, 2022 and June 30, 2022, respectively.
-Expense related to the cost these warrants being recognized as a reduction to revenue in the Company's condensed consolidated statements of operations and comprehensive income (loss). - [F] Warrants will expire at the earliest of 10 years from the issuance date of March 11, 2016, a consummation of an acquisition or one year after the effective date of a registration statement for an initial public offering.
+Number of shares represents the maximum number of shares to be issued to the warrant holder of 404,961, of which 144,377 and 321,943 remained contingent as of March 31, 2023 and June 30, 2022, respectively.
+Expense related to the cost of these warrants being recognized as a reduction to revenue in the Company's condensed consolidated statements of operations and comprehensive income (loss). - [F] Warrants will expire at the earliest of 10 years from the issuance date of March 11, 2016, a consummation of an acquisition or one year after the effective date of a registration statement for an initial public offering.